Sixth-decade reunion at bicentennial Homecoming lets Class of 1959 renew friendships, revisit campus

-The class had been through a lot together; some 150 people had graduated together and commissioned into the Army together, commissioned on a Saturday, graduated on a Sunday, he said, into the Army on a Monday.
+The class had endured a lot together; some 150 people had graduated together and commissioned into the Army together, commissioned on a Saturday, graduated on a Sunday, he said, into the Army on a Monday.
 Some classmates, Gordon Sullivan most notably, became generals.
 Sullivan would serve as chief of staff of the Army and a member of the Joint Chiefs of Staff.

 “We went through so much here at Norwich for four years, and that wasn’t the easiest thing to get acclimated to,” said Pierpan, who now lives in Williamstown, Massachusetts, and spent 20 years in the Army.
 “Then we started crossing one another’s paths in the service and had a great deal of respect for one another.”